 The Dreamachine sold for the price of 666 dollars, up from 500 dollars.
 Macy suggested Woodleaf should try for 6 thousand dollars or even 6 million.
 He would only have to make one sale.
 But $6,666 turned out to have one 6 too many.
 666 was the number of the beast.
 Woodleaf rejected the idea.

 “All the really matters is that I annoy the Four Fruits,” said Woodleaf.
 “I don’t care if the Dreamachine makes any money.
-I am an artist, and I am above vulgar concepts like money.”
+I am an artist, and I am above vulgar concepts like money.
+I have thought up a new idea to gain new inmates/friends for Castle Fluffy Clouds.”

 Castle Fluffy Clouds is announcing a free Billy Joel concert!